sbehnfeldt/laravel8/README.md

 The component is rendered by calling the class's "render" function, which therefore must include all information the component requires.

 Also refactored Post-related Blade templates into a "posts" directory.

+### Lesson 41: Author Filtering
+Converted "authors" page to use query string